 Data source FITW

 Original variable C3

-Name in dataset v_33_08
+Name in data set v_33_08

 Definition Question: Does the government operate with openness and transparency?
 Country scores vary between 0 (worst) and 4 (best).

 Original scale Ordinal

-Citation Freedom House (2023)
+Citation Freedom House (2024)

 Data manipulation for aggregation

-Indicator of Rule of Law 3.3.
+manipulation for 3.
+Rule of Law 3.3.
 Predictable Enforcement

-Aggregation IRT to construct subattribute 3.3.
-Predictable Enforcement.

-Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+manipulation for aggregation

+manipulation for aggregation 3.3.
+Predictable Enforcement

-Monopoly on the use of force (v\33\09)
+Monopoly on the use of force (v_33_09)

-Data source вті
+Data source ВТІ

 Original variable monopoly

-Name in dataset v_33_09
+Name in data set v_33_09

-Definition Countries scored from 1 to 10, following the statements listed below: 1 There is no state monopoly on the use of force.
-2 3 4 The state's monopoly on the use of force is established only in key parts of the country.
+Definition Countries scored from 1 to 10, following the statements listed below: 1.
+There is no state monopoly on the use of force.
+2. 3.
+4. The state's monopoly on the use of force is established only in key parts of the country.
 Large areas of the country are controlled by guerrillas, paramilitaries or clans.
-5 6 7 The state's monopoly on the use of force is established nationwide in principle, but it is challenged by guerrillas, mafias or clans in territorial enclaves.
-8 9 10 There is no competition with the state's monopoly on the use of force throughout the entire territory.
+5. 6.
+7. The state's monopoly on the use of force is established nationwide in principle, but it is challenged by guerrillas, mafias or clans in territorial enclaves.
+8. 9.
+10. There is no competition with the state's monopoly on the use of force throughout the entire territory.

 Original scale Ordinal

-Citation Bertelsmann Stiftung (2023)
+Citation Bertelsmann Stiftung (2024)

 Data manipulation for aggregation

-Indicator of 3.
-Rule of Law 3.3.
+Indicator of Rule of Law 3.3.
 Predictable Enforcement

 Aggregation IRT to construct subattribute 3.3.
 Predictable Enforcement.

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Basic administration (v\33\10)
+Basic administration (v_33_10)

-Dasic administ Tation (v_33_10)

-Data source ВТІ
+Data source BTI

 Original variable admin

-Name in dataset v_33_10
+Name in data set v_33_10

-Definition Countries scored from 1 to 10, following the statements listed below: 1 The administrative structures of the state are limited to keeping the peace and maintaining law and order.
+Definition Countries scored from 1 to 10, following the statements listed below: 1.
+The administrative structures of the state are limited to keeping the peace and maintaining law and order.
 Their territorial scope is very limited, and broad segments of the population are not covered.
-2 3 4 The administrative structures of the state are extending beyond maintaining law and order, but their territorial scope and effectivity are limited.
-5 6 7 The administrative structures of the state provide most basic public services throughout the country, but their operation is to some extent deficient (lack of resources, corruption, inefficiency).
-8 9 10 The state has a differentiated administrative structure throughout the country which provides all basic public services.
+2. 3.
+4. The administrative structures of the state are extending beyond maintaining law and order, but their territorial scope and effectivity are limited.
+5. 6.
+7. The administrative structures of the state provide most basic public services throughout the country, but their operation is to some extent deficient (lack of resources, corruption, inefficiency).
+8. 9.
+10. The state has a differentiated administrative structure throughout the country which provides all basic public services.

 Original scale Ordinal

-Citation Bertelsmann Stiftung (2023)
+Citation Bertelsmann Stiftung (2024)

 Data manipulation for aggregation

-Indicator of 3.
-Rule of Law 3.3.
+Indicator of Rule of Law 3.3.
 Predictable Enforcement

 Aggregation IRT to construct subattribute 3.3.
 Predictable Enforcement.

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Freedom from torture (v\34\01)
+Freedom from torture (v_34_01)